 5. Valderrobres / Teruel

-Most likely, if Valderrobres were more conveniently located to either of Spain’s biggest cities – it would be a hit.
-However, for now, it´s such a find for all the fans of Undiscovered Spain.
-With its Gothic castle and church, a renaissance town hall, and pretty cobblestone streets, Valderrobres is definitely one of the most beautiful villages in Teruel!
+Valderrobres is one of the biggest gems of the Matarranya region in Teruel, often called the secret Spanish Tuscany in the national media.
+If Valderrobres were more conveniently located near either of Spain’s biggest cities, it would be one of the top medieval towns in Spain.
+However, for now, it remains a hidden gem for fans of Undiscovered Spain.
+With its Gothic castle and church, Renaissance town hall, and charming cobblestone streets, Valderrobres is definitely one of the must-see villages in Teruel!

 6. Ares del Maestre / Castellon

-Top things to see in Ares del Maestre: the ruins of an ancient castle, Santa Elena Chapel, La Cova Remigia with its rock paintings, declared UNESCO world heritage, Antigua Lonja ( Medieval Market) with its Gothic-Mudejar arches.
-You could combine your visit to Ares del Maestre with the nearest Morella, one of the top fairytale places in Spain and Zorita del Maestrazgo.
+Ares del Maestre immediately captures your attention on the road with its unique landforms and panoramic location by the Muela de Ares mountain.
+This small town overlooks the entire province of Castellon from 1,195 meters above sea level.
+Top things to see in Ares del Maestre include the ruins of an ancient castle, the Santa Elena Chapel, La Cova Remigia with its rock paintings (declared a UNESCO World Heritage site), and the Antigua Lonja (Medieval Market) with its Gothic-Mudejar arches.
+You can also combine your visit to Ares del Maestre with a trip to nearby Morella, one of Spain’s top fairytale destinations, and the haunted sanctuary of Zorita del Maestrazgo.

 7. Mirambel / Teruel